Things To Keep In Your Car Kit

 In the backpack, I keep several sources of ignition including a magnesium flint, a lighter, and matches in waterproof container.

-Keep a small supply of kindling in a waterproof container.
+Keep a small supply of tinder in a waterproof container.
 I keep several Vaseline soaked cotton balls and store-bought kindling sticks in a small container in the backpack.
 If it’s wet and rainy, you might need this to start a fire… unless you’re Cody Lundin

 A cloth hand towel and/or bandana will have many uses, including water filtration of heavy sediment prior to further purification.
 A bandana on the head will drastically help keep the heat off and will absorb sweat.
 Having a cloth material assists with cleaning, splinting, strapping, and all sorts of countless uses.

 I keep a small pad of paper and pencil sealed in a Ziploc bag.
-It could become useful to leave a note or notes for others if you leave your vehicle, etc.
+It could become useful to leave a note or notes for others if you leave your vehicle, etc. It’s also a good idea to have emergency documentation (hard copy paper) in your vehicle.

 Even in the summer, hypothermia can be an issue in the cool/wet rain.
 You must keep some sort of rain gear in the vehicle in case you have to hoof it.
 A small rain poncho is just that, small, and easily fit in your backpack in its original pouch that it came in.